 "Mama," a small voice said.
 "Is Anna-san going with us?"
 Rihoko looked up and saw Yoko-chan standing in the doorway.
 Her mother shook her head.

 "No," she said.

 "Oh," her daughter said in disappointment.
 Rihoko pressed her lips together as she nodded.

-“Yeah,” she said.
-Then, she went down to the kitchen.
+"Yeah," she said.
+The young mother she went down to the kitchen.
 Her little pirate looked confused.

 "Where are you going?" she asked.

-“To make a call!”
+"To make a call!"
 Rihoko yelled.
-She found Anna’s cell phone charging in the kitchen. /Perfect!/, the young mother thought.
+She found Anna's cell phone charging in the kitchen.
+Perfect!
 She picked up the phone and made the call.
 She waited as it rang.

 "Hello?"
 Tsuzuki asked on the other line.